Arbitration Nearly Erases Law and Can Leave Low-Income Workers Without a Good Remedy and Poor For Life

 Arbitration almost never provides that educational service.
 Even if an arbitral decision is reasoned and is public, which would be rare if secrecy usually controls, it can have value as precedent guiding future cases only if the relevant arbitration agreements are alike in relevant part, if it is published where uninvolved lawyers will likely find its text, and if a subsequent arbitrator agrees that it is precedentially binding or informative.
 No requirement exists by which a court will force an arbitrator to accept an arbitral precedent as binding.

 The U.S. Supreme Court decades ago decided a civil rights case, Brown v.
 Board of Education.
 It established a remarkably new position as law.
 A lower court four times issued orders that were contrary to the Supreme Court’s intention.
 The Supreme Court put an end to that.
 Had an arbitrator written an opinion and offered it as precedent-setting as the Supreme Court did, a subsequent arbitrator or court could have ignored it, nothing could have been done about it, and, in effect, there would have been no precedent.
-If Brown and later parties had had to go through arbitration, we’d probably still, today, officially have state-wide kindergarten-through-university school segregation.
+If Brown and later parties had had to go through arbitration instituted by the school authorities already practicing segregation, we’d probably still, today, officially have state-wide kindergarten-through-university school segregation.

 Judicial Review and Appeal